mmilch01/mask_face2/README.md

 1. 64-bit Linux
 2. <a href="https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation">FSL 5 or 6</a> on path
 3. MATLAB R2016 or later on path, or <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html">MATLAB Runtime (MCR) v.9.4</a> installed locally.
+4. <a href="https://imagemagick.org/index.php">ImageMagick convert</a>, bc, which, zip and unzip on path
-4. (Optional) HD BET tool: https://github.com/NeuroAI-HD/HD-BET
+5. (Optional) HD BET tool: https://github.com/NeuroAI-HD/HD-BET

 Installation: copy the contents of nrg-improc to a local directory and make sure it's on path.
 For an MCR installation, also copy the contents of 'mcr/for_redistribution_files_only' directory (that would be your deployed application directory).